theQRL/theqrl.org/content/blog/2021/qrl-enqlave-update/index.md

 While enQlave *worked*, we weren't satisfied as the GAS fees we're prohibitive (\~20x the normal transaction cost) before Proof-of-Stake and further network efficiencies would make their way to Ethereum.
 By using a commit-reveal time lock scheme which utilises hashchains, we've been able to reduce these gas fees significantly.

-After these changes are completed and tested, there we be another audit performed by x41 D-Sec.
+After these changes are completed and tested, there will be another audit performed by x41 D-Sec.
 Stay tuned for that!

 ## But why enQlave?